 In dry seasons, the soil adjacent to the foundation should be watered to maintain a consistent moisture level.
 Proper moisture levels serve a critical function in regulating soil water content next to and under the foundation.
 The use of a water hose is most often the best solution.
 The soaker hose should be used 24″ to 36″ from the house.

-July, August, and September is when cracks in the soil often appear.
+In many cases, homeowners have delayed too long before watering and cracks have already appeared in the home.
+At this point, starting a watering program would likely no longer be effective.
+July, August, and September are when cracks in the soil often appear.
 You want to have initiated a watering program well before the dry season to avoid cracking.

 Other maintenance issues:

-It is imperative that ground surface water drain away from the foundation.
+It is imperative that ground surface water drains away from the foundation.
 Ground surface water should never be allowed to pool around the foundation.